 If the student has never been employed at the University of La Verne, you should advise the student to visit the Office of Student Employment to turn in the appropriate employment forms.
 A hiring form cannot be processed for a student who has not turned in employment forms.
 The Student Employee Packet. (pdf) can be found on the Student Employment Information page, under Student Employment Forms.

 A: When all forms have been processed you will receive time cards for the new student employee.
 This process may take up to 14 business days.
-Please be aware that any student employment, which will be compensated directly from a Department budget, requires approval through the Treasurer’s Office.
+Please be aware that any student, which will be compensated directly from a department budget, requires approval through the Treasurer’s Office.
 If a hiring form is not approved, the supervisor will be notified by Treasurer’s Office.

 A: Federal Work-Study (FWS) is a program subsidized and regulated by the federal government designed to help students meet their financial obligations while attending college.
 Eligible students are awarded FWS as part of their financial aid package, and must demonstrate financial “need” as determined by the Financial Aid Office using a federal “need analysis” process.
 Salaries paid to Federal Work Study Student Employees are not paid out of the hiring department’s budget.

 Student Employment is the program that allows campus supervisors to hire a student employee to work for their department paid through their department’s budget.
 All requests to hire a student employee must be approved through the Treasurer’s Office prior hiring the student.
 The hiring form you submit to the Student Employment Office will be sent for budget approval before it is processed for hiring by the Student Employment Office.